The importance of communication when the end is near

 Help take care of your partner

-You may need to talk to your partner if you’re worried about being a burden to them because they are taking care of you.
+You may need to talk to your partner if you’re worried about being a burden to them because they’re taking care of you.
 Ask how he or she is managing it.
 Your partner may show signs of emotional and physical stress, such as depression, headaches, trouble sleeping, or weight loss or gain.
 Remind your partner to take care of him or herself.
 Ask a friend or another family member to help out if you think there’s too much for one person to do.
-Be sure to tell your partner you are going to do that.
+Be sure to tell your partner you’re going to do that.
 In this way, you can help take care of your partner, too.

 Adult children may be juggling their own children, jobs, and caring for you.
 It’s a stressful time.
 Sometimes they might not be able to meet your expectations.
 Open, honest communication will help you support each other through this time.

 Children and teens

 It’s natural to want to protect children from the harsh reality that you won’t be there in a few months.
 But professionals who work with families would strongly encourage you not to try that.
 Even the youngest need some type of preparation for the future.
 Honesty is important.
 Children can usually sense changes or stress in the household and know when something is wrong.
 Many times what they imagine is far worse than anything you tell them.